Star of the Sea (novel): Plot

 The Star of the Sea of the title is a famine ship, making the journey from Ireland to New York.
 Aboard are hundreds of refugees, many from humble and desperate backgrounds.
 Key protagonists are David Merridith Lord Kingscourt, his wife Laura, their servant Mary Duane, the ship's captain Josias Lockwood, a friendless Irishman named Pius Mulvey, and American journalist Grantley Dixon.

 The story has multiple threads interwoven by Grantley Dixon.
 He uses diaries, letters, his own articles and conversations/interviews with some of the main characters or their relatives/descendants.
 The story partly follows the chronological course of the voyage, and for the intermediate or interposed parts consists of the meshed-in background lives of some of the emigrants and their relatives before they left Ireland (or England, or even after they arrived in the US).
 The novel departs from the usual formula of a murder mystery in that readers are vaguely informed of the identity of the murderer and the victim early in the novel, but the murder does not take place until the closing pages of the novel, and murder does not carry the full idea or sense of the killing.

-As the writer was clearly aware in choosing the name, the term "Star of the Sea" has deep roots in Catholic tradition.
-Our Lady, Star of the Sea - a translation of the Latin Stella Maris - is the Blessed Virgin Mary in her aspect as a guide and protector to those who work or travel on the sea and under which title she is venerated in many Catholic seaside communities.
+As O'Connor was clearly aware in choosing the name, the term "Star of the Sea" has deep roots in Catholic tradition.
+Our Lady, Star of the Sea—a translation of the Latin Stella Maris—is the Blessed Virgin Mary in her aspect as a guide and protector to those who work or travel on the sea and under which title she is venerated in many Catholic seaside communities.
 Indeed, in Dutch and other translations the book was given the title "Stella Maris".

 In 2008, London band Silvery released the song "Star of the Sea" on their debut album Thunderer & Excelsior on Blow Up Records, loosely following the narrative of the book.

-O'Connors 2007 book Redemption Falls is in effect a sequel to the book, set in the aftermath of the American Civil War and featuring some character crossover.
+O'Connor’s 2007 book Redemption Falls is in effect a sequel to the book, set in the aftermath of the American Civil War and featuring some character crossover.